-Assessment of the risks and benefits of medication is very important, especially as a person ages because:
+Assessment of the risks and benefits of medication is very important, especially as a person ages.
+This is because:

-- All medicines have potential side effects and these may increase the more you take.
+- All medicines have potential side effects, which can increase as more medicines are consumed.

-- If medicines are not taken as they are supposed to be or are combined, a person can react differently than originally intended.
+- If medicines are not taken as they are prescribed or are combined, the consumer can react differently to how they were originally intended.

-- Long-term use of medication such as sleeping pills can increase health risks and risk of falls.
+- Long-term use of medicines such as sleeping pills can increase an individual’s overall health risk and risk of falling.

-Common negative side effects from medications that can lead to falls include:
+Common medication side effects that can increase falls risk include:

 - Dizziness, light-headedness or fainting